hmiden1/hmiden1.github.io/README.md

 <https://hmiden1.github.io/weather/>

 ## Heidy's Photo Map Tour
-This map tour will give you the best places to hangout in BR whether the weather is sunny and calls for a picnic, or its rainy and all you need is a coffee in your hand.
+This map tour will give you the best places to get coffee in Baton Rouge!
+Whether you're looking for a classic lavender latte in a moody shop or a bright iced coffee in a modern patio, this map has four different coffee shops on showcase.
 <https://hmiden1.github.io/photomap>